 3. What is Healthline Medical Group doing to mitigate against an infected patient spreading COVID-19 to other patients?

 In addition to proper social distancing and cleansing of our office after each patient leaves an area of the office, we are providing telemedicine visits to help prevent a high-risk patient from coming into our office and infecting other patients.
+We are also providing Covid-19 testing in the patient’s vehicle to help reduce the spread of this virus to other patients who are in our medical facility.
 Patients are required to fill out a short questionnaire and have their temperature checked upon arrival at our office.

 We have also begun an e-Registration (electronic online registration) process to reduce waiting time in our waiting room, which will promote social distancing.